sandialabs/Chordly/README.md

         }
     }]);

-TODO we need to put additional examples here.

 ##Options
 In the above examples we are making use of Chord's `options` object which may contain the following, otherwise defaults are used: